 We are hiring!

-General Description: Advocacy Coordinators provide professional staff support to CASA volunteers to ensure that children and youth assigned to Children’s Voice: CASA, Inc. receive high-quality advocacy in and outside the courtroom.
-Advocacy Coordinators are responsible for volunteer supervision, support, development and recognition as well as case coordination.
+Advocacy Coordinators provide professional staff support to CASA volunteers to ensure that children involved with CVCI receive sound advocacy and early permanency planning.
+Advocacy Coordinators are responsible for volunteer supervision including, but not limited to: volunteer support, coaching and recognition as well as coordination of assigned cases.

-- Review new cases and assign appropriate volunteers in consultation with the Lead Advocacy Coordinator and/or the Executive Director
+- Review cases and coordinate appropriate volunteer assignments in consultation with the Advocacy Program Coordinator and/or the Executive Director

-- Create, maintain and update all case files (physical and electronic)
+- Maintain and update case and volunteer files

-- Attend court hearings, Family Team Meetings, internal and external staffings, Multi-disciplinary Team meetings and other non-court decision making meetings as required
+- Attend FTM, internal and external staffings, MDT meetings and other non-court decision making meetings as required

-- Help develop on-going strategies for advocacy with volunteers while maintaining regular communication with each assigned volunteer
+- Develop on-going strategies for advocacy with volunteers while maintaining regular communication with each assigned volunteer

-- Review, edit and submit CASA court reports to the court and all parties
+- Review, edit and submit CASA volunteer court reports to the court and parties

-- Assist volunteers in completion of Monthly Advocacy Summaries or other related documentation
+- Assist volunteers in completion of volunteer/case statistics

 - Assist in the evaluation of the program by maintaining statistics on child victims served

-- Work in cooperation with the Lead Advocacy Coordinator and Executive Director in the areas of resource development, public awareness, community education and planning/evaluation
+- Work in cooperation with the Executive Director in the areas of resource development, public awareness, community education and planning/evaluation

 - Assist with office coverage and general office duties